 I know what you’re thinking but it ain’t it.
 I, too, imagined pulling oil - in some way, by sponge or syringe - from under my skin.
 But thankfully, oil pulling is a procedure that is super simple and super harmless, and doesn’t involve any injury.

 Basically, oil pulling just means that you take some vegetable oil in your mouth and you swish it for a while before spitting it out.
 The longer you manage to do this, the better, although the recommended period is doing it for 20-30 minutes.
 Which is… Challenging, I admit.
 I can’t imagine holding water in my mouth for that long, let alone vegetable oil.
 However, people have been doing oil pulling for quite a while, claiming that it removes toxins from the mouth and improves the health of your teeth.
 Additionally, one side effect of this is that the improved health of the oral cavity also affects the skin in your face.
-Less toxins in the tissues under your face (i.e. your mouth) less health problems for the skin on your face, right?
+Fewer toxins in the tissues under your face (i.e. your mouth) less health problems for the skin on your face, right?
 Right.

 If you want to try this treatment as prevention for bad skin, and in doing so help yourself get clear skin, check out our article on oil pulling for acne and skin health.